A terror of a different kind stalks the streets of revolutionary Paris.

 “Forgive me, Citizen Saint-Just!
 I was just…well, it is unseasonably hot today and I, not expecting your visit, took it to mind that I should, well, cool off a bit.”

 “The people believe that Fabre is already dead,” said Saint-Just.
 “We executed another in his place to cover up his escape.
 And do you know why?”
-Saint-Just was furiously filing his nails as he spoke, keeping his eyes on his cuticles.
+Saint-Just was furiously filing, keeping his eyes on his cuticles.

 “Because what the ignorant call terror Citizen Robespierre calls justice: prompt, severe, and inflexible.
 Terror is the fount of all virtue.
 Our enemies must never cease to be afraid.
 If even one were known to have escaped his date with the National Razor—”

 “Then all our works would be undone,” said a third voice.

 Santerre started; he had completely forgotten that there was another man to see him.
 “Captain Chastel,” he said.
 “You see, Citizen Saint-Just, this is the very man whose report on the whereabouts of Fabre I was expecting.”

 “We have already met,” said Saint-Just, his lip curling just a bit.
 Chastel entered and saluted in a somewhat lax manner.
 He did not spare Saint-Just a glance.
 “And I knew him already by reputation: the esteemed soldier and huntsman, Chastel, yes.
 I do not suppose you have Fabre in custody, captain?”

 “No,” said Chastel.

 “Hmm.
 What do you know of Fabre, captain?”